miracleflame/VTMB-Unofficial-Patch-by-Wesp/vtmbup-readme.txt

 + Ten props at beachhouse and five on pier.
 + Six props in theatre and four in tutorial.
 + Twelve props in museum and two in hospital.
-+ Leaves and smoke outside of Grout's mansion.
++ Leaves and smoke outside of Grout's Mansion.
 + Ten props in warrens and eleven in Ash sewers.
 + Seven props in Fu Syndicate and one in temple.
 + Nine props on Dane and and seven in Last Round.